 - More flexible payment terms

-- You can use your line of credit when you need it.
+- The ability to use the line of credit when needed.

 Revolving Credit Examples

-Aside from business credit cards, which we’ve already covered, there are three other types of business revolving credit you should be aware of.
+Aside from business credit cards, there are 3 other types of business revolving credit you should be aware of.
 They are:

 - Short-term revolving lines of credit